AdaCore/spark2014/docs/lrm/source/packages.rst

    c.
 L1 does not require a body (the terminology is a little odd in this
       case because L1 has no body); or

    d.
-L1 is preelaborable and L2's library unit is not.
+L1 is preelaborable and L2's library unit is not; or

    e.
 L2 semantically depends on some library_item L3 such that the
       elaboration of the body of L1 is known to precede the